-The top negative review of B-Tight from a verified purchaser is written by a user named “Meg” who claims the cream caused a painful reaction (several other reviewers commented similar):
+The top negative review of B-Tight from a verified purchaser is written by a user named “Meg” who gives the product a 1/5 star rating, and claims it caused a painful reaction:

 “This cream states you will feel “a little” heat.
 It’s a lie.
 Your a** is going to be hotter than the fires of hell.
 You put it on, think everything is okay, then suddenly you feel the warmth, and think oh wow this is the heat they spoke of.
 This isn’t bad at all.
 Then within 60 seconds it’s so hott you would have thought someone poured BOILING hott wax on your cheeks.
 You begin to panic and it begins to get even hotter which you didn’t think was possible.”